In the News

 - Served as compliance consultant to a global freight forwarder and a logistics provider post-DOJ/SEC settlement and delivered regular reports to DOJ/SEC as required under the Deferred Prosecution Agreement.

-Ling-Ling Nie, Chief Compliance Officer & Assistant General Counsel, Panasonic Corporation of North America
+Ling-Ling Nie, Incoming General Counsel and VP, Ethics and Compliance, Georgia Tech; Former Chief Compliance Officer & Assistant General Counsel, Panasonic Corporation of North America

-Ling-Ling Nie is Chief Compliance Officer & Assistant General Counsel at Panasonic Corporation of North America, where she is responsible for managing the corporate compliance and ethics program for over 25 subsidiaries and division companies.
+Ling-Ling Nie is the incoming General Counsel and VP, Ethics and Compliance for Georgia Tech, and the former Chief Compliance Officer & Assistant General Counsel at Panasonic Corporation of North America, where she was responsible for managing the corporate compliance and ethics program for over 25 subsidiaries and division companies.
 She has practiced in both the private and public sectors in multiple areas, and previously served as a Senior Advisor to the General Counsel at the U.S. Department of the Treasury.
 Her current practice focuses on global compliance matters, including antitrust, anti-corruption, data protection, customs and trade, conflict minerals, privacy issues, and investigations.

 She is a division President of Panasonic’s Women Connect organization and serves as a Global Mentor for the Sport Integrity Global Alliance (SIGA).
 She received the “Excellence in Ethics Training and Communications Award” from the U.S. Office of Government Ethics in 2010 and was a University of Georgia “40 Under 40” award program nominee in 2013 and 2018.
 She regularly speaks at events hosted by the Society of Corporate Compliance and Ethics, the Association of Corporate Counsel, the Ethisphere Institute, the University of Georgia School of Law, Seton Hall School of Law, and the Georgia Lawyers for the Arts, for which she currently serves on the Board of Directors.
 She also serves on the Board of Directors at the Actor’s Express Theatre in Atlanta.
 She has contributed to compliance publications both online and in print, and has been featured in Modern Counsel Magazine and Compliance Weekly.